m25ai1026/CSL7090-sde-benchmark/README.md

 * **Task:**
     1. Receives a gRPC (Protobuf) request.
     2. Cleans the text using the **Cython-compiled function**.
-    3. Runs the *same* mock ML inference model
+    3. Runs the *same* mock ML inference model.
+    4. Runs the *same*  db operations.
-    4. Returns a gRPC (Protobuf) response.
+    4. Returns a gRPC (Protobuf) response with *same* details.

 ---